mrakgr/The-Spiral-Language/readme.md

 Why does the loop reverse the argument list before applying it?
 Absolutely no reason.

 If this were the tutorials, the author would quietly fix this, but since the user guide is meant for power users, it would be worth showing how the compiler can be improved in action.
+Here is the ammended function.

 ```
 let list_taken (d: LangEnv) (a: Expr) (arg: Expr) (on_fail: Expr) (on_succ: Expr) =